Fat and getting fatter: U.S. obesity rates to soar by 2030

 Using a model of population and other trends, a new report released on Tuesday by the Trust for America's Health and the Robert Wood Johnson Foundation projects that half of U.S. adults will be obese by 2030 unless Americans change their ways.

-But for the first time, the report builds on state-by-state data from the CDC to project obesity rates.
+But in its first forecast, the report builds on state-by-state data from the CDC to project obesity rates.
 In every state, that rate will reach at least 44 percent by 2030.
 In 13, that number would exceed 60 percent.

 Obesity raises the risk of numerous diseases, from type 2 diabetes to endometrial cancer, meaning more sick people and higher medical costs in the future, the report said.